 Better use your business brain and achieve better business results...

-Rarely do you hear a Managing Partner complain about how easy it is to run an accountancy firm.
+Rarely do you hear a business owner or manager complain about how easy it is to run a business.

 Quite the opposite!
 Having too much to do has become our biggest complaint.

-Because running a firm is a full-on, wholehearted, over-the- top, rollercoaster experience, you get to the end of the day empty, shattered, wrung-out.
+Because running a business is a full-on, wholehearted, over-the- top, rollercoaster experience, you get to the end of the day empty, shattered, wrung-out.

 Being physically, mentally and emotionally worn out is the norm.

 You’re working your brain to the max.
 Or are you?

 Yes you’re worn out, but have you used your brain in the way it was designed?

 Or are you just doing what you always do when you work?